Al Bloodgood

-Elbert "Al" Lorraine Bloodgood (September 5, 1901 – March 26, 1947) was a professional American football player in the National Football League (NFL).
+Elbert "Al" Lorraine Bloodgood (September 5, 1901 – March 26, 1947) was an American professional football player in the National Football League (NFL).
 He played at the University of Nebraska.
 He graduated from Nebraska in 1924.
 He played five seasons in the NFL including the 1930 Green Bay Packers title team.

 Early life

-Al Bloodgood was born in Beatrice, Nebraska and attended Beatrice High School where became a Nebraska high school track state champion for the 100-yard dash in 1920, and the 440-yard dash and 880-yard relay in 1921.
+Al Bloodgood was born in Beatrice, Nebraska and attended Beatrice High School where he became a Nebraska high school track state champion for the 100-yard dash in 1920, and the 440-yard dash and 880-yard relay in 1921.
 He graduated from high school in 1921.

 College football career

 Bloodgood attended DePauw University and then at the University of Nebraska where he earned varsity letters as a quarterback in 1923 and 1924.
 At Nebraska, he played during the tenure of head football coach Fred Dawson and alongside Ed Weir and Verne Lewellen.

 Bloodgood was a Cornhusker on the 1923 team that defeated Notre Dame University and head coach Knute Rockne's "Four Horsemen" for the second straight year.
 He was starting quarterback in the following year's 1924 game where the Cornhuskers lost 34–6 to the Fighting Irish.